1. Experience design is now becoming algorithmic and AI-driven

 6. Martech part of enterprise IT – Rev up your stack

-By 2019-2020, most large B2C companies will have implemented partial or full Martech stacks, and nearly a third of enterprise CMO budgets have been allocated to marketing technology.
+By 2019-2020, most large B2C companies will have implemented partial or full Martech stacks and nearly a third of enterprise CMO budgets have been allocated to marketing technology.
 The challenge to get the new machine running at full speed continues.
-To run properly, Martech needs to be frequently updated, developed and fine-tuned.
+Martech needs to be frequently updated, developed, and fine-tuned to run properly.
 Only a handful of forerunners are there yet.
-Martech was born in enterprise tech silos, run by marketeers.
+Martech was born in enterprise tech silos run by marketeers.
 Now stacks are fully integrated parts of the enterprise-IT infrastructure, co-owned with IT.

 7. Growth Hacking on steroids